The year: 1995. I: a senior at Northwestern University.

 I coined the term “Subculture of One” in the aftermath as a winking nod to this not-quite-encounter.
 My girlfriend got me “Subculture of One” business cards.
 It was a good laugh and a great tagline.

 I’ve come back to that phrase a lot in the decades since.
 I like the notion that each of us is a subculture of one.
 I’ve also thought a lot about the reaction that spawned it.
-How often are we misjudged based on misconceptions rooted in the superficial?
-And how fortunate am I, as a middle-aged white dude, to be largely immune to those misconceptions?
+How often are we misjudged based on these superficial misconceptions?
+And how fortunate am I, as a middle-aged white dude, that the worst consequence I’ve ever had to bear as a result was a passing stage-whisper?

 I chose the phrase for this site because it carries a lot of meaning.
 It reminds me of a time and a place that I loved.
 It recalls a silly vignette.
 It inspires a commitment to enrichment.
 But today, I think its primary purpose is to remind me to be thankful for my tailwinds and to be mindful of others’ headwinds.